qiyanjun/2024sp-GenAI-Risk-Benefits/About.md

 Before the scheduled class, develop a team plan for how to manage the blogging.
 One team member should be designated the team leader for the blogging.
 The blogging leader is responsible for making sure the team is well coordinated and everyone knows what they are doing and follows through on this.
 The blogging team should take detailed notes (this can be distributed among the team — make sure you know who is responsible for taking notes on each part).

-Note that as the blogging team, you are not expected to post responses or questions this week (although you may if you want to, of course), but you are still expected to participate actively in the class.
+Note that as the blogging team, you are expected get the questions from the TA, answer questions in the blog to select important questions.
+You are not expected to lead the class, but you are expected to participate actively in the class.

-By the Monday following class, have a draft of the blog post ready, and share it with the rest of the class (including the leading team and coordinators) for comments.
+By the Monday following class, have a draft of the blog post ready, and share it with the rest of the class (including the leading team,  instructors and coordinators) for comments.
 Instructions for how to prepare the blog post are on the Blogging Mechanics page.

 By the following Friday, have a final version of the blog post ready to add to the course site.

 ### Academic Integrity